AnemiB/HistoryScapers/README.md

 ### Project description:
-As a data-driven developer, my mission was to harness the power of Big Data to create a web application that could analyze and visualize vast data sets in a meaningful way.
-I eagerly embraced the challenge and explored the world of APIs.
-Recognizing the overwhelming amount of available information, my goal was to develop an intelligent algorithm that could uncover hidden patterns and connections within the data.
-I carefully selected an API created by GenshinDev, based on the content of the game Genshin Impact by Hoyoverse.
-With the API in hand, I delved into coding, focusing on efficiently handling large data volumes and creating user-friendly visualizations for data exploration and insights.
+The goal of this project was to develop a web application that utilizes server-side technology to store user data and information.
+I chose to create a Q&A website tailored for history-related questions, allowing users to post and answer questions, as well as comment on historical topics.
+XAMPP was an ideal choice for this project, as it efficiently handles MySQL and PHP, enabling me to fully leverage its capabilities for managing my databases.

 ### Built with:
-This project is built with MySQL and uses Xampp
+This project is built with MySQL, PHP and uses Xampp

 ## Getting Started:

 ### How to install:
 * Download the files
-* Place the files inside your xampp htdox folder
+* Place the historyscapers file inside your xampp htdox folder
+* Place the historyscapers(MySQL) file inside your mysql data forlder, rename file to historyscapers
-* Start Xampp
+* Start XAMPP Control Panel
 * Start Apache and MySQL
-* Enjoy the application
+* Enjoy the web application

 ## Features and Functionality:

-The web application consists of three main pages.
-The home page displays all the characters from the game, allowing the user to select four of them to create a team.
-As the user clicks on each character, information about them is displayed in the bottom right corner, and a chart dynamically shows the rarity of the selected characters.

-On the compare page, the user can select two characters from dropdown lists to display data about them, as well as three charts showing their hit damage in bar, pie, and polar chart formats.

-The timeline page allows the user to select a character from a dropdown list, and then displays all the weapons with the same weapon type as the selected character.
-At the bottom of the page, a line chart displays the base attacks and rarity of those weapons.
+The web application consists of five main pages:

+Sign Up and Log In Pages: These pages handle user registration and authentication.
+Main Feed: This page displays all the questions posted by users, along with any attached images.
+Users can delete only the questions they have created.
+The page also features a search bar for finding relevant questions.
+By clicking on a question’s title, users are directed to the Answer page.
+Answer Page: This page displays the selected question, its corresponding answers, and any comments.
+Users can post answers, comment on the question, and like both comments and answers.
+Profile Page: Users can update their personal information, including their username, email, and password.
+Create Question Page: Here, users can compose and post a new question by entering a title, the question body, and optionally adding relevant images.
+Additionally, the header on each page includes a navigational link for logging out, which redirects users to the Log In screen.

 ## Concept Process:

 ### Ideation:

-During the ideation phase of the project, I decided to use the GenshinDev API, which provides data for the game Genshin Impact by Hoyoverse.
-My initial plan was to create a team builder for the game's characters, using comparative data to show which characters work better together and which should be replaced.
-This data would be displayed using a bar chart to show the percentage of how well each character fits within the team, and a radar chart to show their skill strengths.
-I also planned to display a timeline showing when each character was the most popular in the game's most difficult combat arena, "the abyss."
-While some aspects of the project evolved during development, these core ideas remained the same.
+For the ideation phase, I envisioned a Q&A website specifically focused on historical questions, as history is a subject with a vast and dispersed range of information.
+I began by creating wireframes and refined them over time, ultimately arriving at the website's current design.

 ### Wireframes:
-Sign In, Sign Up, Main Feed, Post Question, View Question Answers
+Log In, Sign Up, Main Feed, Post Question, View Question Answers

 ![Group 32](https://github.com/user-attachments/assets/6780b456-0121-44d0-86cc-326802b58bb4)